Essential Infant Products: What I Would Buy Again

 Doesn’t feel like pushing a shopping cart

+Once you’re solo with a baby, bulky strollers become unwieldy fast.
+Convenience wins every time.
 Rule of thumb: If it can’t fold while holding a baby, it’s not a real travel stroller.

 🚗 Graco Extend2Fit Convertible Car Seat